 Possession, distribution, photographing, or posting of any materials containing information about exam questions from the current semester or previous semesters is academic misconduct.

-The Department of Nursing will comply with standards and procedures for undergraduate academic dishonesty, as outlined in section 1.5 of the Miami University Student Handbook.
+The Department of Nursing will comply with standards and procedures for undergraduate academic dishonesty, as outlined in Undergraduate Student Policy: Academic Integrity.